aliemteam/aliemcards/README.md

 ### Adding Cards to Database

 The cards are processed using [Gulp](http://gulpjs.com).
 There is a `gulpfile.js` in the main directory contains the code to run this task.
-It is run from the command line via `gulp`.
+It is run from the command line via `npm run gulp`.
+[Torus](http://torus.sh) is needed for database access secrets.

 The gulp task runs through each markdown file, processes the frontmatter and then uploads new cards, and updates changed cards in a [Mongo database](https://www.mongodb.com).
 The database is hosted on [MLab](https://mlab.com)'s free tier.

 Communication from the script to the database is via the [Mongoose](http://mongoosejs.com) ORM.
-The necessary `Schema` files for both `gulpfile.js` build and then `api.js` server are in the `db_schema` folder.
+The necessary `Schema` files for both `gulpfile.js` build and then `api.js` server are in the `/app/server/models` folder.

 Configuration and authentication information is stored in a `.env` file that is not uploaded to the GitHub repository for security reasons.
 Using the [dotenv](https://www.npmjs.com/package/dotenv) package these variables are available throughout the app.
 These details also need to be added to OpenShift as custom environmental variables - more below.